 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-As a precursor to the modern smartphone that most people are familiar with today, the flip phone was a more basic version that you could still make calls from while having a portable device right there in your pocket.
+As a precursor to the modern smartphone that most people are familiar with today, the flip phone was a more basic version that you could still make calls from while having a portable device in your pocket.

 The keypad, small screen, and notification bar on the front of the phone served important functions, and most people today refer to it as a feature phone that has only the necessary functions for calling others.

 However, most flip phones also support programs and data plans that allow number-to-number text messaging.
 Some users who are new to flip phones but want to try them wonder if they can still get texts on older models.